ClayFighter 63 1/3: ClayFighter: Sculptor's Cut

-Comprising three little pygmy brothers who are a nuisance to Houngan, the Zappa Yow Yow Boyz may be short and squat, but they become a formidable force when they stack onto each other's shoulders.
+Comprising three little pygmy brothers who are a nuisance to Houngan, the Zappa Yow Yow Boyz appear short and squat, but they become stronger when they stack onto each other's shoulders.
 They also summon their pet goat to assist in battle.
-Notably cannibalistic, the Boyz have a darkly humorous trait of tossing defeated opponents into a boiling kettle for dinner, adding to their quirky and menacing charm.
+Notably cannibalistic, the Boyz toss defeated opponents into a boiling kettle for dinner.

 Reception and legacy

 ClayFighter 63⅓ received a largely negative critical reception.
 The game holds an aggregate score of 47.96% on GameRankings, based on 13 reviews.
 While many reviewers found the game's humor and parody to be effective, they felt that its shortcomings in other areas left it lacking in long-term appeal.
 Next Generation noted, "What's so likable about Clay Fighter 63 1/3—in fact, about the only thing that's likable—is that it's just so damn silly, and it parodies its targets pretty squarely.
 Anyone who's played, or even watched someone else play Street Fighter, Mortal Kombat, or Killer Instinct ... will find the characters, their moves, and voice-overs hilarious. ...
 In the end, most gamers will have a difficult time spending $69.99 on this comic-tragic game.
 How much do you value a good, albeit short-lived, chuckle?"
 Critics condemned the game for its sprite-based graphics, derivative mechanics, weak AI, and choppy animation.
 GamePro summarized: "Slow action, forced humor, fuzzy speech, frustrating combos, cheesy A.I.—the game is practically a laundry list of what not to do without good gameplay."
 (Note: GamePro rated the game 3.5/5 for graphics and control, 3.0/5 for sound, and 2.0/5 for fun factor.)

 Matt Casamassina predicted that ClayFighter 63⅓ would "remain a prominent title in the N64 library for years to come" because the game "is so terrible it sets the standards for bad."
 In contrast, the editors of Nintendo Power, who reviewed the game in both its unreleased and released forms in June and November 1997, respectively, were much more favorable.
 Sushi-X also defended the game in Electronic Gaming Monthly, arguing that while it is unenjoyable in a traditional fighting game sense, it makes for a great party game.
 His three co-reviewers leaned more toward the majority opinion, stating that the game is funny but would eventually become tiresome.